cmschu/fetchSomeJSON/README.md

 Serve file any webserver that supports html5 and JavaScript.

-This script is intened to demonstrate a real workd and practical use of fetch in JavaScript;
+This script is intened to demonstrate a practical, real world example use of the fetch function in JavaScript;